 A Year of Yes: Reimagining Feminism at the Brooklyn Museum presents the history of feminism and feminist art while showcasing contemporary artistic practices and new thought leadership.

-In cultures dating back thousands of years, blue—the colour of the skies—has often been associated with the spiritual but also signifies power, status, and beauty.
+In cultures dating back thousands of years, blue—the color of the skies—has often been associated with the spiritual but also signifies power, status, and beauty.
 The spiritual and material aspects of blue combine to tell us stories about global history, cultural values, technological innovation, and international commerce.

-Do visit the Brooklyn Museum if you get a opportunity.
-It has been one of my favourite’s to visit so far.
-More details can be found on their website.
+Please visit the Brooklyn Museum if you get a opportunity.
+It is newly one of my favorite galleries and museums.

 Blue